madame-president/mp-thoughts/personal-documentation.md

 16. Include a README.md with minimal install/run instructions.

-## API Conventions when using Blockchair.com as provider
+## API Conventions for data providers

+Approved data providers are blockchair.com and mempool.space.

-When using Blockchair API as data providers:
+When using Blockchair API as data provider:

 17. Do not append API keys to headers, use URL parameters.